- Home / Blog / Tips for Students / 8 Tips to Prepare for the HESI Admission Assessment (A2)

 Whether you have always known you were going to be a nurse, or you’ve just recently discovered your passion, Chamberlain is here to help you step forward and start your nursing journey.

 Completing the HESI Admission Assessment (A2) is one of your first steps in the admission process for Chamberlain University’s 3-Year Bachelor of Science in Nursing degree program.
 So, what is the HESI A2?
 What’s involved with the HESI A2?
 Here are eight things you should know:

-- The HESI A2 consists of seven required academic exams, a personality profile and a learning style assessment.
+- The HESI A2 consists of four required academic exams.

 - A minimum standard custom score on the HESI A2 is 73 for the BSN program.

 - Applicants are allowed two attempts to take the HESI A2 prior to Admission Committee review.